l1h2/line_follower/README.md

   The loop works in a frame based manner, where each event has its own frame interval for performing calculations based on the running system timmer.
 This is done to allow for more precise control of the robot, as well as offloading heavy calculations to different frames, providing for more efficient use of the CPU.

+  It uses a `PID` controller to adjust the delta `PWM` values that need to be applied to each motor, allowing for it to turn and follow the line.
+The `PID` controller uses the error values calculated from the sensor data to determine the motor speed adjustments, which are then sent to the motor driver circuit through the actuator logic.

+  It also uses a second controller to adjust the base `PWM` value for each motor, which is used to determine the base speed of the motors.
+This is done to allow for safer turns and more precise control when high instability is detected.
+For that, the controller uses a `P` component tied to the same error function as the delta `PID` controller, but it also has a `FF` (feedforward) component that can be used to map different tracks.
+This is done so that the robot can perform optimally in different sections of the same track, without compromising safety on more unstable sections.

+  When transitioning from this mode to the `STOPPED` state, the robot will gradually reduce the max `PWM` value in small intervals until it reaches `0`, at which point the robot stops.
+This is done to allow for a more gradual stop, as well as to allow for the robot to stop in a more controlled manner, preventing it from stopping abruptly.

+  This mode is the default mode of operation, and is used for most of the robot's operation.

+- Sensor Test

+  This mode is used to test the sensors and their behavior.
+It logs operation data and error function calculations.
+This mode can be used to map the hardware to the corresponding logic and to verify the integrity of hardware components.
+It can also be used to test the robot's behavior in different environments, such as different lighting conditions or surface colors.

 In all modes the entire execution loop is managed by the state machine and no other code can run while the state machine has control of the robot's operation.
 This is done to prevent any other code from interfering with the robot's operation, as well as to allow for more precise control of the robot.

+### Track Mapping

+The robot uses [debounce timers and sensor logic](src/vision/track.cpp) to map the track without the use of an encoder.
+While not as precise as models that use an encoder, this still allows for sectioning of the track into multiple sectors for mapping expected control parameters and extracting the most of the robot's performance during operation.

+This can be used to detect tight curves and long straights, which in turn can be used to adjust the base speed `FF` term to optimize track traversal in these sections.
+This is done in two parts:

+- Track mapping: The different tracks mapped by the robot can be configured in [vision/tracks](src/vision/tracks), where the different markers identified by the track logic can be used to determine the corresponding track section the robot is currently in.

+- Feedforward adjustment: In [pid/tracks](src/pid/tracks) the `FF` term can be adjusted based on the track section the robot is currently in.
+This allows for the robot to speed up or slow down, based on the predefined track sections.
+With this the individual sections don't need to be adjusted manually when testing different base speeds, as adjusting only the gain `KFF` for the feedforward term will automatically adjust the base speed for each section.
+Consequently, track mapping can also be disabled simply by setting the `KFF` gain to `0`, which will disable the feedforward term and make the robot operate with only the `PID` controller.

+The track selection can be found in [vision_base.h](include/vision/vision_base.h), where the different tracks are also defined.

 ### Stopping

 The robot stops when reaching the `STOPPED` state in the state machine after completing the specified number of laps.
-It accomplishes this by reducing the base `PWM` value in small intervals until it reaches `0`, at which point the robot stops.
-This is done to allow for a more gradual stop, as well as to allow for the robot to stop in a more controlled manner, preventing it from stopping abruptly.

-At this moment the state machine also terminates operations and allows for other code to run, if needed.
+At this moment the state machine can also terminate operations and allows for other code to run, if needed.